 “See, I told you,” she said, “I knew you could do it!”

-I run back over to my bike and start pedaling, making sure that what had just happened was no fluke, no miracle.
+I run back over to my bike and start pedaling, making sure that what had just happened was no fluke; no miracle.
 Miraculously, it wasn’t a fluke.
 I pedal as fast as I can, which is kind of slow since I just started, wondering how I just suddenly learned how to ride a bike.
 I didn’t fall anymore.
 I just kept on going and going until finally I couldn’t go anymore.
-And even then I still kept going on for a while before I finally stopped.
+And even then, I still kept going on for a while before I finally stopped.

 I stay outside for three hours, just going around in circles, feeling proud of myself and thinking, how could I have missed out on so much fun?
 Riding a bike felt like flying.
 Maybe that was just me or maybe it just felt like that because that was my first time.
 Finally, I go inside the house.
 I barely manage to get my shoes off.
 I crash on the couch, and in my state of lassitude, I sleep.
 I was exhausted and the couch was a soft, fluffy cloud waiting for me to sleep, but I still felt proud.
 Tomorrow again, I thought, tomorrow again.
 Today, triumph.
 Today, I learned that if you keep trying and trying, you will eventually get it.